-The first Halley-related event, the Eta Aquariid meteor shower, happened in May.
+The first Halley-related event, the Eta Aquariid meteor shower, happens in May.
 Now, in the fall, it's time for the second — the Orionid meteor shower.
 The event gets its name from the constellation Orion, which is in the part of the nighttime sky from which the meteors also appear to originate (even though in reality, they're much closer to Earth).
-This year, Orionid meteors appear from Monday, Oct.
-2 to Tuesday, Nov.
-7.
+Orionid meteors appear between October 2 and November 7.

 The peak time for the Orionids this year probably will be in the early hours of Wednesday, Oct.
 21, around 2 a.m.
 This is when astronomers predict the peak number of meteors will be visible in the sky, although this shower isn't as bright as other meteor showers and don't produce as spectacular a display, according to EarthSky.
 But it's one of the more beautiful ones.
 That's because the shower is surrounded by some of the sky's brightest objects — not just Orion, but the constellations of Taurus and Gemini, too.